 The PLUS Loan is for parents of undergraduate dependent students.
 The loan is made to the parent by the Federal Direct loan program.
 The parent may apply for the total cost of attendance minus any financial aid received.
 Repayment begins within 60 days of disbursement.
-The current interest rate is 7.6%.
+The interest rates for Direct PLUS Loans first disbursed on or after July 1, 2021 is 6.284%